sahaniindrajit/Spotify-playlist-to-YouTube-Frontend/README.md

 **Convert your Spotify playlists to YouTube videos with ease**

 ## Description
 This project allows you to take your favorite Spotify playlists and find equivalent YouTube videos.
-It's perfect for music enthusiasts who want to enjoy their playlists on YouTube.[Checkout website](https://spotify-playlist-to-youtube-frontend.onrender.com)
+It's perfect for music enthusiasts who want to enjoy their playlists on YouTube.[CheckOut the blog to better understand the project](https://sahaniindrajit.hashnode.dev/import-spotify-playlist-to-youtube-account-with-nodejs)

 [Checkout Backend source code](https://github.com/sahaniindrajit/Spotify-playlist-to-YouTube-Backend)

 # 🚀 Installation and Setup